department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-1/discussion-guide.md

   - Lastly, the details of your claim - is there anything else you'd like to see here?
 Why?
 - What about these 3 tabs for Status, Files and Details?

 Can you navigate back to home?
 Thank you.

-# Free exploration (8 minutes)
+# Free exploration (5 minutes)
 Thank you for letting me ask you to get around the app!
 Now you're in charge.
 Feel free to click around the app - anywhere you'd like to go.
 As you're exploring, I'm here to answer any questions you have.
 I'd also love to hear what you think if you're comfortable talking out loud as you explore.
 - Do you have any questions for me about anything you see?

 I'd like to learn from you a bit about how you feel about everything we've talked about today.
-- Do you think this mobile app would be useful to you?
-Why or why not?
+- Do you think this mobile app would change how you interact with VA?
+    - If yes, how would it change?
 - Let's imagine again you are talking to a friend who is also a Veteran about this app and you’re telling them about it.
 What would you say about it?
 - Let's say you could add 1 more thing to this app - what would you add?
 Why?